APPENDIX F - KITEBOARD RACING RULES

 Rule A4.2 is changed to:

-A4.2 A kiteboard that did not start, did not finish, retired or was disqualified shall be scored points for the finishing place one more than the number of kiteboards entered in the series or, in a race of an elimination series, the number of kiteboards in that heat.
-A kiteboard that is penalized under rule 30.2 shall be scored points as provided in rule 44.3(c).
+A4.2 A kiteboard that did not sail the course, retired or was disqualified shall be scored points for the finishing place one more than the number of kiteboards entered in the series or, in a race of an elimination series, the number of kiteboards in that heat.

 A11 SCORING ABBREVIATIONS